 I tell people that there are different forms of this condition they should know about:

-Irritant Contact Dermatitis occurs as a direct reaction of the skin when it is exposed to a chemical or physical substance.
+Irritant Contact D. occurs as a direct reaction of the skin when it is exposed to a chemical or physical substance.

-Seborrheic Dermatitis occurs as red, peeling, oily skin eruptions mainly on the scalp, nasolabial creases, eyebrows, ears, chest and flexural body areas.
+Seborrheic D. occurs as red, peeling, oily skin eruptions mainly on the scalp, nasolabial creases, eyebrows, ears, chest and flexural body areas.

 Herpetiformis, is a very itchy and blistering skin disease caused by an auto-immune response to an antibody.

-Cercarial Dermatitis (swimmer's itch) is an itchy inflammatory sensitivity to parasites that enter the skin by way of infected water in ponds, lakes or other water bodies.
+Cercarial D. (swimmer's itch) is an itchy inflammatory sensitivity to parasites that enter the skin by way of infected water in ponds, lakes or other water bodies.